In a nutshell: we can record what people do with their mouse / trackpad, and can quantify that information. Some of it might be insightful.

 There are also tools that algorithmically analyze your user interface, and generate heat maps off of that.
 They take into account stuff like colors, contrast, size of elements.
 While I don’t fully trust these either (not based on actual users), I don’t think they’re any less trustworthy than your hover maps.

 Using algorithmic tools is especially a good idea if you lack traffic.
 It gives you instant results.
-Check out Feng GUI (relatively cheap) and EyeQuant (best in class).
+Check out Attention Insight, Feng GUI, and EyeQuant.
 But again, this is not magic, it’s an algorithm and not based on your actual users’ behavior.

 A click map is a visual representation, aggregated data of where people click.
 Red equals lots of clicks.